Neeraj-IIITS/OOT_F2F_Mart/README.md

     Our Website has following features:

-          • The farmers can sell their production online and the buyer can purchase various agricultural products online.
+          • The farmers can sell their production online and the buyer can purchase various agricultural

+products online.

-          • After collecting all the farm produced from the farmers, it should by sold to the wholesaler/retailer/customer.
-Our
+          • After collecting all the farm produced from the farmers, it should by sold to the

-administratior will decide the final price of each product and produce after analysing the price given by the farmer.
-The payment
+wholesaler/retailer/customer.
+Our administratior will decide the final price of each product and produce

- will be received from the wholesaler/retailer/customer once the product delivered to them.
+after analysing the price given by the farmer.
+The paymentwill be received from the wholesaler/retailer/customer

+once the product delivered to them.

           • There are 3 types of users: Customers, farmers, and administrator.
 The login ID and password